hrsh7th/nvim-compe/README.md

   - Specify source priority.
 - *filetypes*
   - Specify source filetypes.
+- *ignored_filetypes*
+  - Specify filetypes that should not use this source.
 - *sort*
   - Specify source is sortable or not.
 - *dup*